EnzoFab/emillion_scraper/README.md

     return results
 ```

-Foreach page url scrap the content and add it to the record.
+Foreach page url, scrap the content and add it to the record.

 This action might take some times because scraping process is timeconsuming